Tel: +33 (0) 1 47 20 40 07

 Monday, Tuesday & Wednesday

-Aesthetic medicine is a medicine that started in the United States in the 90s and then very quickly in Europe and in particular in France.
+Aesthetic medicine is a medicine that started in the United States in the 90s and then very quickly spread to Europe, in particular to France.
 This discipline exploded completely with the arrival of anti-wrinkle treatments (collagen, hyaluronic acid, etc.) and especially with botulinum toxin (Botox).
-The goal of aesthetic medicine is to slow down or correct the signs of aging such as wrinkles, sagging and hollowing out of the face by gestures that are not surgical.
-The methods that fall under this medicine are two types: they are filling methods (injections of absorbable or non-absorbable products, fat, etc.) and methods of subtraction (peeling, laser-abrasion, micro aspiration) botox ? that do not need to be done in an operating room.
-These treatments can take place before surgery or supplement it as the case may be.
-What is important is that all the products used for these acts are for medical use, that is to say that only doctors are authorized to use them.
-As a result, any doctor, whether general practitioner or specialist, can consider himself fit to perform these procedures as long as he has taken the oath of hyppocrat.
+The goal of aesthetic medicine is to slow down or correct the signs of aging, such as wrinkles, sagging and hollowing out of the face by gestures that are not surgical.
+The 2 methods that fall under this medicine and that do not need to be done in an operating room are:

 In short, Aesthetic medicine treatment methods and techniques: